ORIN RESERVATIONS

 With the content strategy defined, I focused on the Interaction Design to ensure the AI assistance felt like a natural extension of the staff's existing workflow.
 I mapped the end-to-end journey to ensure the experience felt predictable, efficient, and free of unnecessary detours.

-A. Mapping the Dialogue Journey (Flow Diagrams)
+Mapping the Dialogue Journey (Flow Diagrams)

 I began by mapping the end-to-end messaging journey, from the moment a notification arrives to the final confirmation of a booking.